How Long Does It Take to Get Divorced in Texas?

 What Is the 60-Day Waiting Period?

-The 60-day waiting period is a mandatory period that begins the day after the petitioner files for divorce.
+The 60-day waiting period, also known as the cooling-off period, is a mandatory requirement under Texas law that begins the day after the petitioner files for divorce.
 This means that the earliest you can get a divorce is 61 days after you file.
-This waiting period serves to provide spouses with an adequate timeframe to contemplate whether proceeding with a divorce is the best course of action, or if there remains a possibility for reconciliation.
+The separation period provides spouses with an adequate timeframe to contemplate whether proceeding with a divorce is the best course of action, or if there remains a possibility for reconciliation.

 How Does the Waiting Period Work?